-1) In a nutshell
+1) Selective invoice discounting in a nutshell

 Factoring facilities are traditionally whole turnover, meaning the company must factor their entire sales ledger.
 This can become expensive and not reflect the most cost effective solution for companies to raise their working capital.

 Many small businesses have seasonal fluctuations in cash flow and so selective invoice finance would be a much cheaper solution.

 2) Also known as...

 Spot factoring, Spot invoice finance, Single invoice factoring

 Selective invoice discounting works in a similar way to spot factoring.

 - The company, typically with revenues over £500,000, assigns an invoice to the discounting company, having agreed terms and fees

 - The discounting company advances a percentage of the invoice face value to the business client upfront, typically 70-85%.